nolwazihlophe/nolwazihlophe.github.io/README.md

 <p style="text-align: left;">
 </p>
 </dl>
-I am a PhD student in Economics with the School of Economics, at the University of Cape Town under the supervision of [Prof Che Reza Daniels](https://sites.google.com/site/rezachedaniels/) and  [Prof Co-Pierre Georg](https://cogeorg.github.io/).
+I am a PhD student in Economics with the School of Economics, at the University of Cape Town under the supervision of [Prof Che Reza Daniels](https://sites.google.com/site/rezachedaniels/).
 I have obtained an MCom in Economics, in 2016, from the University of Pretoria.
 I previously worked for the [Central Bank of eSwatini](http://www.centralbank.org.sz/) in the Financial Stability Unit and the FinTech Unit.
 I am currently a Senior Research Analayst with [Cenfri](https://cenfri.org/) within the Risk, Remittances and Integrity programme.

 My research interests include financial inclusion and [financial innovation](http://www.finlab.org.za).
 I am currently focusing on financial innovation and digital currencies in emerging markets.